How to Make Sweet Potato Noodles

 Learn how to make sweet potato noodles with this simple guide – it’s so easy and a great fun way to eat more vegetables.

-I thought about pairing these sweet potato noodles with something.
-I know plain sweet potato noodles might seem a little dull.
-Honest to goodness, they’re great on their own.
-You could totally eat them like this.
-But they’re unbelievably versatile once you get the hang of the general process of how to make sweet potato noodles.
+But sweet potato noodles are unbelievably versatile once you get the hang of how to make them.
 Which is what we are going to talk about today.
 I’ve been trying to focus on the basics more often – once you get the basics down, cooking is so much easier and so fun.

 So here’s how we handle sweet potatoes and make sweet potato noodles with a spiralizer:

 - Scrub scrub scrub until all dirt is gone.

 - Peel (optional).

 - Cut off ends so you have nice flat surfaces on both ends.

 - Spiralize with the spaghetti blade (fine blade or 1/8-inch).

 - Spritz spritz spritz with cooking spray or olive oil.